 General overviews & how to enter most common types

-Did you know, There are 2 types of Income: Earned Income: per IRS: 'Earned income includes all the taxable income and wages you get from working for someone else, yourself or from a business or farm you own.' **Farm income is Out of Scope for VITA
+Did you know, There are 2 types of Income: Earned Income: per IRS: 'Earned income includes all the taxable income and wages you get from working for someone else, yourself or from a business or farm you own.' **Farm and cryptocurrency is Out of Scope for VITA

 See section below for how to calculate taxable portion of 1099-R when Box 2a is blank and there is an amount in Box 9b |